gina-alaska/viirs-snow-metrics/README.md

 6. CSS Range: the length (duration) of the longest CSS segment.
 7. Number of discrete CSS segments.
 8. Total CSS Days: summed duration of all CSS segments
+9. Number of Snow Days: count of all snow-covered days in a snow year
+10. Number of No Snow Days: count of all not snow-covered days in a snow year

 Execution time is about 10 minutes per tile.

 #### Example Usage
 `python compute_snow_metrics.py h11v02`

+### `postprocess.py`
+Run this script with no arguments postprocess all data in the `single_metric_geotiffs` directory.
+Currently the script only reprojects the data to ESPG:3338 and writes to a compressed GeoTIFF.
+Execution time is about 2 minutes per tile.
+Additional tasks will include stitching together multiple tiles and stacking individual rasters to a final multiband GeoTIFF.

+#### Example Usage
+`python postprocess.py`

 ## Other Modules
 ### `shared_utils.py`